 Video of the Day

 Growing Plants Considerations

 Growing your own fruits, vegetables and herbs is economic and beneficial to your health.
 Watching flowers and shade trees grow can prove equally rewarding.
 Your climate zone and the type of plant will affect the growing time and outcome.

 Biennials are rare, taking two years to grow and usually dying at the end of the two years.
 Perennials, including most bushes and trees, take about two years to mature and continue to grow for as long as conditions permit.
 Research your specific plant to make sure it gets the proper amount of sunlight, water and nutrients.

-Underground plants such as potatoes and radishes can be ready to eat in as little as a month.
-Vegetables such as carrots, corn, cucumbers and beans take about two months to bear fruit.
+Underground plants such as turnips and radishes can be ready to eat in as little as a month, notes The Garden Helper.
+Vegetables such as carrots, corn, cucumbers and beans take about two or three months to bear fruit.
 Cauliflower, pumpkins, peppers and eggplants take up to five months to mature.
 Check the requirements of your vegetable choices for specifics on depth, spacing and soil type.

 Fruits can be grown directly from the seed of almost any store-bought fruit.
 Soak the seed of your choice in a solution of water, tea and kosher salt for 24 hours.
 Plant the seed 2 inches deep in rich potting soil.
 If you keep the soil warm, watered and slightly acidic, growth speed will increase.
-Adding coffee grounds to the soil helps improve pH for fruits.
+Adding coffee grounds to the soil helps improve soil pH for fruits.